braindef/word-stats/readme.txt

 * Readability Index column is calculated when viewing the posts list.
 * Fix: Duplicated readability index value when number was a round integer.

-= 2.2 =
-* Fix: Wrong values in Readability Index column (missing multibyte support).

-= 2.1 =
-* Fix: Broken upgrade.

-= 2.0 =
-* Fix: Readability Index column values were being displayed in all custom columns.
-* Fix: Word count replacement for WP +3.2.
-* Added code to deal with non-Latin Unicode scripts.
-* Upgraded text splitting functions.
-* Updated readme.txt.

-= 1.5.6 =
-* Fix: Missing before_widget and after_widget support.

-= 1.5.5 =
-* Added option to disable counting words from drafts and posts pending review.
-* Fixed bug when counting words for the first time.
-* Tested on WordPress 3.2-beta2

-= 1.5.4 =
-* Now contributor and Author users can view their own monthly word stats.
-Admin and Editor can view monthly stats from all users.
-* Word count stats are calculated for drafts and pending posts too.
-* Tested with WP 3.1.1

-= 1.5.3 =
-* Optionally adds the last saved tags to the live keyword count.
-* Removed separate counts for words with or without capitals.

-= 1.5.2 =
-* Lists the word counts per author and post type.
-Fixes unsorted dates issue.

-= 1.5.1 =
-* Forces a word count if the stats page is viewed before any post has been saved.

-= 1.5 =
-* Added stats page with monthly word counts per author.
-* Functions wrapped in classes to prevent name collisions.

-= 1.4.4 =
-* All HTML output converted to PHP strings.

-= 1.4.3 =
-* Replaces by default the live word count from WordPress.
-* Added missing translation strings.

-= 1.4.2 =
-* Option to disable live character/word/sentences averages.
-* Compatibility bump for WordPress 3.0.4.
-* Removed one line break outside the script.

-= 1.4.1 =
-* Increased ignored keywords textarea size.
-* Increased minimum count for relevant keywords to 3 and lowered relevancy threshold to 1/5 of the top keyword.
-* Fixed live stats not loading in new post page.

-= 1.4 =
-* Added keyword live count and ignore keywords option.
-* Live stats script now loads only when editing a post.
-* Now HTML no-break spaces are processed too.
-* Fixed typo in Spanish translation file.

-= 1.3 =
-* Stats are cached as post metadata when the post is saved.
-* Added a Readability Index column to the edit posts list that shows an aggregate of all indexes.
-* Fixed a short PHP open tag.
-* Added a settings page.
-* Added option to disable R.I. column.
-* Added option to disable total word counts.

-= 1.2 =
-* Counts words from any registered public post type, including any custom post types.
-* Displays word counts per post type, plus the total word count.
-* Added widget to display the word counts.
-* Added shortcode to display the word counts.
-* Renamed to Word Stats.
-* Added statistics and readability indexes to the edit post panel.
-* Added new screenshots.

-= 1.1 =
-* Counts words from stories custom post type.

-= 1.0 =
-* First release.

 == Upgrade Notice ==
-= 2.0 =
-Please, note that the new text splitting code makes a more intensive use of regex and the performance hasn't been tested in stressful conditions